-After completing each operation the turret head is moved back to its initial position which indexes the tools automatically.
+After completing each operation, the turret head is moved back to its initial position, which indexes the tools automatically.

-· Rate of production is higher.
+- The rate of production is higher.

-· Different ranges of speeds are obtained.
+- Different ranges of speeds are obtained.

-· More number of tools can be accommodated.
+- A more number of tools can be accommodated.

-· Chucking of larger work pieces can be done.
+- Chucking of larger workpieces can be done.